Particular/docs.particular.net/samples/logging/stack-trace-cleaning/sample.md

 ## Manipulate Logging Output

 The [default logging](/nservicebus/logging/) included in NServiceBus does not support overwriting how exceptions are written to the log.
 So this sample uses NLog with a custom `LayoutRenderer` for exceptions.
-Similar approaches are supported in the [other supported logging libraries](/components#loggers).

 ### Layout Renderer